• Home

 Broad-spectrum antibiotics kill most types of bacteria.

-Broad-spectrum antibiotics are a good plan for those people who come into the ER so sick that antibiotics need to be getting to work within minutes and hours.
+Broad-spectrum antibiotics are a good plan for those who come into the ER so sick that antibiotics must be getting to work within minutes and hours.

 It’s also a good plan for a layperson who knows that he or she has a bad bacteria but has no clue which bug is trying to kill him or her.

-• It helps the skin stay healthy and keep the bad stuff out.
+• It helps the skin stay healthy and keeps the bad stuff out.

-• Live in your gut and break down food so that you can absorb those nutrients.
+• Live in your gut and break down food to absorb those nutrients.

 • Act as an antibiotic of sorts by competing with and crowding out harmful bacteria.